 The OIG provides independent, objective, and nonpartisan oversight to promote integrity, efficiency and effectiveness in Nassau County government, and to prevent and detect fraud and corruption, with particular emphasis on the County’s procurement and contracting processes.
 The OIG does this through investigations, reviews, audits and other activities.

 The position is based in Mineola, New York.
 This is an at-will position.

 The Oversight Specialist performs a wide range of activities in furtherance of OIG’s mission.
 Work is performed under the supervision of the Inspector General, the Deputy Inspector General, or an Assistant Inspector General.
 The Oversight Specialist’s responsibilities may include:

-§ Participating in investigations, inquiries, inspections, reviews, surveys, and audits, related to allegations of fraud, corruption, waste or abuse, or to the County’s contracts, transactions, processes, practices, operations, projects, programs, accounts, and County vendors, personnel, and recipients of County funds.
+§ Participating in investigations, inquiries, inspections, reviews, surveys, analyses, and audits, related to allegations, prevention or detection of fraud, corruption, waste or abuse, or to the County’s contracts, transactions, processes, practices, operations, projects, programs, accounts, and County vendors, personnel, and recipients of County funds.

 § Participating in multidisciplinary teams, including those conducting systemic reviews or complex and/or sensitive investigations.

 § Assisting in formulation of findings and recommendations for changes in County policy or practices.